WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-08-03-create-net-core-in-ci-pipeline-in-azure-devops.md

   </p>
 </div>

-On the next window, I have to approve to install Azure Pipelines in my Github repository.
+On the next window, I have to approve to install Azure Pipelines in my GitHub repository.
 This allows Azure DevOps to access the repository and write to the code.
 This is necessary because the CI pipeline will be added to the source control.
 Again, this is not necessary when you have your code in Azure DevOps.

 ### Select a Template